 PRODUCER TRAINING.
 For the most part, all previous training requirements survive in the new NAIC Model #275, including all product and CE training requirements.
 However, there is one big change of note: a requirement to take a training course related to your new obligations under NAIC Model #275.
 This can be accomplished one of two ways: (1) take a new four credit annuity training course (which will incorporate the new Model #275 into it) or, if you have already completed a required four credit annuity training course in the past, then (2) a one-time one credit training course on appropriate sales practices, replacement, and disclosure requirements under the newly amended NAIC #275.
-Satisfaction of this training requirement must occur by the training effective date set by the state.
-Find your state's training effective date here.
-North American will be tracking producer training compliance on this (but will not NIGO business until the state's training due date, which for many states will be six months after the state's effective date of the model).
-These training courses are going to be designed and managed by outside training vendors (e.g., RegEd, LIMRA) and will be uniform across the industry.
+Satisfaction of this training requirement must occur within six months of the state's effective date of the new rule.
+North American will be tracking producer training courses are going to be designed and managed by outside training vendors (e.g., RegEd, LIMRA) and will be uniform across the industry.

 SAFE HARBOR.
 In the previous version of the model, there was a safe harbor provision for broker-dealers who supervise under FINRA standards.
 As noted above, the new NAIC Model #275 is drawn from the SEC's Regulation Best Interest.
 Because of this new standard, the NAIC revised the safe harbor to note that a broker-dealer, RIA or plan fiduciary may rely on their own regulatory framework (in lieu of Model #275) if they satisfy a "comparable standard" test.
 The NAIC made it clear that compliance with the SEC's Regulation Best Interest is considered a "comparable standard," so broker-dealers can choose to forgo #275 compliance in favor of the SEC rule if they prefer.
-This would mean the broker-dealer would run all annuity business through Regulation Best Interest compliance, even fixed and indexed annuities, which may theoretically be outside the scope of the SEC rule.
+This would mean the broker-dealer would run all annuity business through Regulation Best Interest Interest and indexed annuities, which may theoretically be outside the scope of the SEC rule.
 If you're affiliated with a broker-dealer, you should ask the broker-dealer about their plans for compliance with NAIC Model #275.
 If they choose not to supervise fixed and indexed annuities under their Regulation Best Interest framework (or another comparable standard), supervision and oversight will run through North American.